 For many Americans, winter is an exciting time of the year.
 A time for vacations, the promise of a new year, and in many locations, weather that turns landscapes into wonderlands.

-Psychology would suggest that recent fear of newer viruses like Corona is due to the underlying enhanced fear of the unknown, but whatever the illness, sleep plays a crucial role in preventing, combatting, and healing.
+Psychology would suggest that the recent fear of newer viruses like Corona is due to the underlying enhanced fear of the unknown, but whatever the illness, getting enough sleep plays a crucial role in preventing, combatting, and healing.

 Sleep, and specifically the lack of it, which often precedes or follows winter bugs, is something many Americans are dealing with right now as well.
 Due to that, we wanted to see how sleep and the flu season interact.
 To do so, we surveyed 1,000 individuals (ages 18+) living in the US.